This article will help you:

 - Disposition Date

 What is state record quality?

-When looking at a report, you may see a State Criminal Search with results reading: More research was conducted due to state record quality.
+When looking at a report, you may see a State Criminal Records Check with results reading: More research was conducted due to state record quality.
 See county searches.

 Why would you see this message?
 In some states, Checkr may need to kick off a county search based on incomplete information in the state search.

-The extent and quality of the State Criminal Search varies by state:
+The extent and quality of the State Criminal Records Check varies by state: